serlo/lenabi-migration-algorithm/README.md

 }
 ```

-This repo show some examples of possible migrations and there implementations:
+This repo demonstrates some examples of possible migrations and there implementation:

-- v1 -> v2:
+- v1 -> v2: The image-plugin gets a new property `metadata` with a string about possible meta data like author or special licenses
-- v2 -> v3:
+- v2 -> v3: rename plugin "multimedia" to "sidebyside" to allow better naming convention
-- v3 -> v4:
+- v3 -> v4: To avoid duplication, set title to empty if it's the same as the link in the sources

 ### Running Migrations